Soledad Esperón

-Soledad Esperón ([soleˈðað espeˈɾon]; born 8 February 1985) is a retired Argentine tennis player.
+Soledad Esperón ([soleˈðað espeˈɾon]; born 8 February 1985) is an Argentine former tennis player.

-She won ten singles and 25 doubles titles on the ITF circuit in her career.
+She won ten singles and 25 doubles titles on the ITF Women's Circuit in her career.
 Her highest WTA singles ranking is 166, which she reached on 23 March 2009.
-Her career high in doubles is 139, set on 2 October 2006.
+Her career high in doubles is world No.139, set on 2 October 2006.

 Esperón made her WTA Tour main-draw debut at the 2009 Copa Sony Ericsson Colsanitas in the doubles event partnering Tamaryn Hendler.

 Partnering Monique Adamczak, Esperón won her first $75k tournament in April 2006 at the Hardee's Pro Classic, defeating Edina Gallovits and Varvara Lepchenko in the final.